SpikeInterface/spikeinterface/doc/modules/core.rst

     Consider the case when an extension (e.g. :code:`waveforms`) depends on another extension (the spikes which were randomly selected by :code:`random_spikes`).
 If we were to recalculate :code:`random_spikes`, the :code:`waveforms` will change (a little).
-    To avoid this inconsistency, spike interface deletes children if the parent is recalculated.
+    To avoid this inconsistency, spikeinterface deletes children if the parent is recalculated.
 E.g. if :code:`random_spikes` is recalculated, :code:`waveforms` is deleted.
 This keeps consistency between your extensions, and is better for provenance.

 Since these core extensions are important for all other extensions it is important to understand how they work and what they are: